About this listing

 You can feel free to use almost anything here.
 Feel free to cook in the kitchen and store food in the refrigerator.
 The local farmer's market runs June through November where you can buy the freshest of local produce and many other products.
 If you have luggage that is in your way I can store that in the attic.

 This is a shared living experience.
 I live and work here.
 I spend all of my time in my office thus it affords the guest a sense of privacy to watch TV or some other sort of entertainment.
 For the most part you will have the entire front of the house to yourself.
 If you are here for a longer stay we might even share takeout, dinner, or go to a movie.
-And if you are here on Thanksgiving you will be invited to my family dinner.

 This is a very quiet neighborhood.
 So quiet you will hear the birds sing.
 Guests often remark at how quiet this neighborhood is for being in the 3rd most densely populated city in the US.
 You are within walking distance to the village square where you will find restaurants, markets, and a variety of shops.